neomutt/neomutt.github.io/_dev/build.md

 ---
 layout: concertina
 title: Building NeoMutt
-description: How to build NeoMutt from the source code (Autoconf)
+description: How to build NeoMutt from the source code
 status: wip
 ---